Cross-Silo Leadership – Taking Advantage of Both Horizontal And Vertical Networks for CollaborationPosted on February 22, 2022

 This year, get noticed by others in your organization as a collaboration champion and expert.
 Better yet, learn how to do this in a virtual environment with engaging activities that you can leverage to support your teams better!

-Michelle Chambers, mn.Ed., CHRL, CTDP, CSODRP, CTPC is the program director for Schulich ExecEd’s Centre of Excellence in Organization Development and Change and the facilitator for Leading Collaborative.
+Michelle Chambers, mn.Ed., CHRL, CTDP, CSODRP, CTPC is the program director for Schulich ExecEd’s Masters Certificate in Organization Development and Change and the facilitator for Leading Collaborative.
 For more information and to register, visit the program’s web page.